Q & A

 You will need to complete an on-line application form.
 You can register by clicking on the link at the top of this page but do read our privacy notice before you provide your information

 Do I have to provide any supporting documentation ?

-Yes, you will need to provide documentation to support your identity and eligibility for housing and to enable your application to be assessed.
+Yes, you will need to provide documentation to support your identity and eligibility for housing and information to enable your application to be assessed.

 You will receive a confirmation letter to say your application has been accepted.
-The letter will also inform you of your registration number and password, your registration date and the band your application has been assesed for and will include the type of property and the number of bedrooms you can bid for.
+The letter will also inform you of your registration number and password, your registration date and the band your application has been assessed for and will include the type of property and the number of bedrooms you can bid for.

 It is how we assess your priority for housing.
 We operate four bands and these are allocated following an assessment of your housing need.

 Is everyone who applies accepted on the register ?

 No. Following the Localism Act 2011 North Yorkshire Home Choice operate a "closed" housing register which means that we operate an eligibility and qualification criteria.